Testing gravity with cosmic variance-limited pulsar timing array correlations

-The scientific value of the HD cannot be understated, particularly when it is viewed as a product of general relativity (GR) that is one in a multiverse of viable alternative theories of gravity \cite{Clifton:2011jh, Joyce:2014kja}.
-This becomes even more meaningful in light of the spectacular multimessenger GW speed constraint, $|v_{\rm T}/c - 1| \lesssim 10^{-15}$, that has singlehandedly ruled out the vast parameter space of gravity that distorts the tensor modes' propagation cone \cite{Lombriser:2015sxa, Sakstein:2017xjx, Creminelli:2017sry, Baker:2017hug, Ezquiaga:2017ekz}.
+The scientific value of the HD cannot be understated, particularly when it is viewed as a byproduct of general relativity (GR) that is one in a multiverse of viable alternative theories of gravity (AG) \cite{Clifton:2011jh, Joyce:2014kja}.
+This becomes more meaningful in light of the multimessenger GW speed constraint, $|v_{\rm T}/c - 1| \lesssim 10^{-15}$, that has singlehandedly ruled out the parameter space of gravity that distorts the tensor modes' propagation cone \cite{Lombriser:2015sxa, Sakstein:2017xjx, Creminelli:2017sry, Baker:2017hug, Ezquiaga:2017ekz, Boran:2017rdn}.
 However, gravity and its attendant rainbow \cite{deRham:2018red} is also extraordinarily resilient to a few observational efforts and thus calls for a multiband GW objective where PTA's irreplaceable role in constraining gravity at low frequencies can be perfectly realized.
 This rainbow mechanism is portrayed in Fig.~\ref{fig:vg} for scalar-tensor (Eq. \eqref{eq:horndeski}) and massive gravity (Eq. \eqref{eq:massgrav}) that respect the stringent GW speed measurement in the subkilohertz GW band all while manifesting nontrivial GW propagation at different frequencies.

-In this letter, we establish PTAs unparalleled potential in constraining gravity in the nanohertz GW regime through measurements of the angular power spectrum \cite{Qin:2018yhy,Qin:2020hfy,Ng:2021waj,Bernardo:2022rif,Liang:2023ary}.
+In this letter, we establish PTAs unparalleled potential in constraining gravity in the nanohertz GW regime through measurements of the angular power spectrum \cite{Gair:2014rwa, Qin:2018yhy,Qin:2020hfy,Ng:2021waj,Bernardo:2022rif,Liang:2023ary}.
 We consider cosmic variance-limited PTA measurements that can be expected to become relevant in future PTA missions when the experimental noise drops considerably below the cosmic variance of the GW correlation \cite{Allen:2022dzg, Allen:2022ksj,Bernardo:2022xzl}, marking the dawn of PTA precision era.
 As a template for gravity beyond GR, we consider widely-studied scalar-tensor theory and massive gravity to tease out non-Einsteinian GW polarizations that may inhabit the SGWB.
-We use the community codes \href{http://www.xact.es/}{xAct}, \href{http://www.xact.es/xPert/index.html}{xPert} and \href{http://www2.iap.fr/users/pitrou/xpand.htm}{xPand} to derive the field equations and their perturbations, and utilize the public code \href{http://ascl.net/2211.001}{PTAfast} to generate the SGWB angular power spectrum.
-Our codes and notebooks that derive all analytical and numerical results in this letter are publicly available in \href{https://github.com/reggiebernardo/PTAfast/tree/main/app3_cvlimitedgravity}{GitHub}.
+Our codes and notebooks that derive all analytical and numerical results in this letter are publicly available in \href{https://github.com/reggiebernardo/PTAfast/tree/main/app3_cvlimitedgravity}{GitHub}. {In the following we consider natural units $c = \hbar = 1$.}

 \textit{Scalar-tensor and massive gravity.---}We consider the action functional \cite{Clifton:2011jh, Kase:2018aps}